FSInventoryOrg/FSInventory/README.md

 The PR should also include the following:

 ### Version Bump
 Do a version bump to backend and/or frontend project.
-Follow [Semantic Versioning](https://semver.org/).
+Follow [Semantic Versioning](https://semver.org/). `MAJOR.MINOR.PATCH`

-Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make incompatible API changes
+`MAJOR` version when you make incompatible changes like major refactors, change in ORM or database, where there is considerable risk involved
 ```sh
 npm version major
 ```
-2. MINOR version when you add functionality in a backward compatible manner (feature branches/tickets)
+`MINOR` version when you add functionality or features or changes in a backward compatible manner.
 ```sh
 npm version minor
 ```

-3. PATCH version when you make backward compatible bug fixes (fix branches/tickets)
+`PATCH` version when you make bug fixes.
+This usually corresponds to tickets tagged as bugs.
 ```sh
 npm version patch
 ```